Barack Obama "Joker" poster: Media coverage

-The image went largely unnoticed until an unknown person began placing posters of the image, with the added label "socialism," throughout downtown Los Angeles, California.
+The image went largely unnoticed until an unknown person began placing posters of the image, with the added label "socialism," throughout downtown Los Angeles.
 In April 2009, Bedlam magazine became the first media outlet to report on Obama "Joker" signs being spotted in Los Angeles.
 During the summer months, Obama "Joker" posters were distributed in Florida, Hawaii, and Minnesota.
 In August 2009, the posters became a viral phenomenon online.
 The poster quickly became the center of an international "media typhoon" widely covered by news outlets such as CNN, Fox News, and the Drudge Report.

 Media coverage ranged from praise for the image's artistic value to critics labeling the poster racist.
-Culture critic Philip Kennicott of The Washington Post described the poster as a "subtly coded, highly effective racial and political argument".
+Philip Kennicott of The Washington Post described the poster as a "subtly coded, highly effective racial and political argument".
 Thomas Lifson, editor of The American Thinker, described it as "open mockery of Barack Obama, as disillusionment sets in with the man", and The First Post suggested the image marked "a turning of the tide of public opinion against a president who promised so much".
-Film critic Peter Bradshaw of The Guardian described the poster as "the single most chilling—and brilliant—piece of poisonous political propaganda I think I have ever seen."
+Peter Bradshaw of The Guardian described the poster as "the single most chilling—and brilliant—piece of poisonous political propaganda I think I have ever seen."

 Copyright and free speech controversy

 The media coverage resulted in Flickr removing all copies of the image, citing a Digital Millennium Copyright Act (DMCA) takedown notice, and deleting forum threads discussing the image.
-The takedown was met with much backlash from the Flickr community and caused Flickr to change their DMCA takedown policy.
+This was met with much backlash from the Flickr userbase, and caused Flickr to change their DMCA takedown policy.
 The new policy provides for a page to remain if a takedown notice is filed against it, but for the image to be replaced with one that reads: "This image has been removed due to a claim of copyright infringement."
 A spokesperson for the Electronic Frontier Foundation, a digital rights advocacy group, defended Alkhateeb's image citing fair use protection.
 As a result of Flickr removing the Obama "Joker" image, some online communities viewed Alkhateeb as the most visible representative, in August 2009, of free speech on the Internet.